All Episodes

 I mean, it's as good a guess as any.

-Yeah, it's a good guess.
+Yeah, that's a good guess.

 I would think it would be your conscious mind blocking it out and your subconscious seeing it as if, you know, have you ever seen anything sort of at the edge of your peripheral vision?